jejobueno/HangmanGame/README.md

   - `start_game(self)`:
        This function will first to choose randomly one of the "possible words" and saves it as a list of single chars into `word_to_find` attribute.
-Then create a list of spaces of the same size as `word_to_find`and initialize all the attributes.
+Then create a list of spaces of the same size as `word_to_find`and initialize all the attributes.so that this method can be called as many times as you want to play!.
        Afterwards, it calls the `play()` method letting the user play.
        If the player has no more lives, it calls the `game_over()` method If the player has guessed correctly the word, it calls `well_played()` method